1hw7/IIoT/HOL/IOTHubPiHackathon/2/README.md

 In the following section of the Hands on Lab, you will walk through the creation of a remote monitoring pre-configured solution from the Azure IoT Suite microsite.

-## Create a Remote Monitoring Pre-configured Solution
+## Create a Remote Monitoring Solution Accelerator
 1. Setup your Azure IoT Suite remote monitoring pre-configured solution.
 You will use this pre-configured solution for the duration of the labs to help with visualization of the data and other IoT functions.
   - Go to the Microsoft IoT Suite microsite [https://www.azureiotsuite.com/](https://www.azureiotsuite.com/).
   - Log in using your Azure subscription credentials.